Paying Taxes

 {{searchResultSnippet}}

 In this lesson, students learn about factors that make various taxes different: bases, rates, structures, methods of collection, and level of government.
-They learn a simple information about four common types of taxes and apply this knowledge to calculate total taxes paid for three households.
+They learn a simple information about four common types of taxes.

 College Choice 101: Choosing the Right College for You